orientechnologies/orientdb-docs/SQL-Syntax.md

 [1, 3, 2, 2, 4].asSet() = [1, 3, 2, 4] /*  the order of the elements in the resulting set is not guaranteed */
 ```

+###Binary data
+OrientDB can store binary data (byte arrays) in document fields.
+There is no native representation of binary data in SQL syntax, insert/update a binary field you have to use `decode(<base64string>, "base64")` function.

+To obtain the base64 string representation of a byte array, you can use the function `encode(<byteArray>, "base64")`

 ###Expressions